iter8-tools/iter8/content/reference/experiment.md

     - reviews-v3

     # port number of service listening on
     # optional;
     port: 9080

-    # list of external hosts and gateways associated(defined in istio Gateway)
+    # list of external hosts and gateways associated (defined in Istio Gateway)
     # optional;
     hosts:
     - name: "reviews.com"